CatalinIuga/squi/README.md

-# SQUI - SQL database client
+# SQUI - SQL database GUI

 SQUI is a SQL database GUI written using .Net Core 7 and Vue3.
 Currently it supports only SQLite databases, but support for other databases is planned.